makerdao/mips/MIPX/MIPX.md

 A subproposal is not required for an agreed modification of control.

+In the event an asset has not yet been 'claimed' by any controller, the new controller must still follow the requirements listed in this component.

 In order for a modification of control to be valid under this component, it must meet the following requirements:

 **Transparency**
-An agreed mofication of control must be made publicly accessible to Maker Governance.
-It must remain publicly accessible for at least one week before being considered valid and actioned by the relevant 'owner-control'.
+An agreed mofication of control must be made publicly accessible to Maker Governance using the MakerDAO discourse forum.
+It must remain publicly accessible for at least one week before being considered valid and actioned by the relevant 'owner-controller'.

+The agreed modification of control must use the template located at **[MIPXc3-ForumPost-Template.md](MIPXc3-ForumPost-Template.md)**.

 **Supported**
 An agreed modification of control must be publicly supported by at least three Core Unit Facilitators as defined in MIP41.